ivillamadrid/FloodMapping/docs/source/claws.rst

 The Time Step issue
 -------------------
-For an orthogonal or cartesian meshed domain  :math:`\Omega` , the Courant-Friedrichs-Levy criteria defines a CFL coefficient that linearly weights the time-step :
+For an orthogonal or cartesian meshed domain  :math:`\Omega` , the Courant-Friedrichs-Levy criteria defines a CFL coefficient that linearly limits the time-step, as function of the cell size, flow speed and celerity :

 .. math::